Breakthrough Schools Regional Fund

 In both of the inaugural cities joining this initiative, educators and school designers will benefit from a wide range of locally-based supports and networks provided, in part, by the lead partners in each community – CityBridge in D.C., and New Schools for Chicago – and, in part, through NGLC’s national programs.
 Aspiring school designers will also have access to grant funds specifically designated to support schools in their respective city.

-The deadline for applications is January 13, 2014.
-Planning grantees will then have the opportunity to apply for launch grants of up to $350-$450,000 (varying by city) in the fall of 2014 – with the goal of opening at least three new breakthrough schools in each city in 2014 or 2015.
+The deadline for applications was January 13, 2014.
+Planning grantees have the opportunity to apply for launch grants of up to $350,000-$450,000 (varying by city) in the fall of 2014 – with the goal of opening at least three new breakthrough schools in each city in 2014 or 2015.

 Those focused on education innovation in other cities across the country, please stay tuned for further announcements.